Updated Jan 29, 2026

 Text Link

-• What you’ll need to prepare to build a food delivery app.
+• What you'll need to prepare before building

-• A step-by-step guide for creating a food delivery app using Adalo.
+• A step-by-step guide for creating your food delivery app

-• Integrating payments, location, and publishing to the app stores.
+• Integrating payments, location services, and publishing to app stores

 Food Delivery Application Development: Getting Started